-As discussed in note 4 and in the Directors' Report to these financial statements, in light of the ongoing issues caused by the outbreak of COVID-19, management have had to carefully consider the potential impact of the crisis on the going concern consideration.
+As discussed in note 3 and in the Directors' Report to these financial statements, in light of the ongoing issues caused by the outbreak of COVID-19, management have had to carefully consider the potential impact of the crisis on the going concern consideration.
 In order to support the preparation of the financial statements on a going concern basis, the Group has prepared a number of financial projections, including cash flow modelling, which assess on a broadly conservative basis the currently foreseeable range of impacts on the Group's financial performance in 2020, through the end of the going concern period ending 12 months from approval of these financial statements, and through the balance of 2021.
 The outputs from scenario modelling have then been used to assess liquidity requirements and availability.

-The directors' deliberations have also been supported by the indication of intended financial support received by the company from Delta Topco, and the similar confirmation of intent received by Delta Topco from Liberty.
+The directors' deliberations have also been supported by the indication of intended financial support received by the Group from Liberty.